Since 2020, to ensure patient safety, the way we normally offer appointments has changed.

 Please note appointment times may vary during illness and holidays.

 If you require an interpreter to attend with you when you see your Doctor please notify the receptionist and they will arrange this for you.

 Medical examinations for special purposes such as pre-employment, fitness to travel, elderly drivers, fitness to undertake sports etc, will require longer than a routine appointment and the wait time for these appointments is around 4 weeks.

-These examinations do not form part of NHS Services, you will be charged for any such examination.
+These examinations do not form part of NHS Services, you will be charged for any such examination or document completion.
 Please check the fee chargeable when you require to arrange any such examination.

 Request for GP Letters/Completion of Forms